SEO for Authors Complete Guide (Steps, Examples, Illustrations)

 We’ve written posts that help us rank:

-We also rank in the top results for many “author website” related searches (over 100!).
+We also rank in the top results for many “author website design” related searches (over 100!).

 This brings a regular stream of interested website visitors, who often become customers as well.